lumik/cpp_style_guide/style_guide.md

   understand what it does.
 * avoid <b><code>std::endl</code></b> – The `std::endl` modifier, when used
   with iostreams outputs a newline to the output stream specified.
-In addition
-	to doing this, however, it also flushes the output stream.
-Use `'\``n'` literal instead.
-It can be used only when you realy want to flush output stream.
+In addition to doing this, however, it also flushes the output stream.
+Use
+  <code>'\​n'</code> literal instead.
+It can be used only when you realy want
+  to flush output stream.
 * **anonymous namespaces** – Use `static` when possible instead of anonymous namespace because it is localy more readable.
 While `static` is available in C++, anonymous namespaces are more general: they can make entire classes